tinyoverflow/GriefPreventionNG/README.md

 ![CodeFactor Grade](https://img.shields.io/codefactor/grade/github/tinyoverflow/minecraft-privatestatus/main?style=flat-square)

 > [!IMPORTANT]
-> This is a fork of GriefPrevention by TechFortress.
-The goal of this fork is to completely refactor the whole codebase
+> This is a fork of GriefPrevention from TechFortress.
+The goal of this fork is to completely overhaul the entire
-> to
-> make it cleaner, remove deprecated code and make it more maintainable in general.
-While it tries to achieve feature
+> codebase to make it cleaner, remove obsolete code, and generally make it more maintainable.
+While it tries to keep the
-> parity with the original plugin, it also strips Chat Moderation, as in my opinion this should be handled by a chat
+> features of the original plugin, it does remove the chat moderation, as I think this should be done by a chat plugin
-> plugin.
+> specialized for that.

 Stop responding to grief and prevent it instead.
 GriefPreventionNG stops grief before it starts automatically without any effort from administrators, and with very little (self-service) effort from players.
 Because GriefPreventionNG